lky1025/COGS118A/README.md

 > This course introduces the mathematical formulations and algorithmic implementations of the core supervised machine learning methods.
 Topics in 118A include regression, nearest neighborhood, decision tree, support vector machine, and ensemble classifiers.

-The .pdf file is my final paper, and the .ipynb file is the code I used for reference.
+The .pdf file is my final paper (comparing different machine learning algorithms) and the .ipynb file is the code I used for reference.